kevhwa/security_1/hw4/README.txt

 - make install DEST=($DEST) will copy the executables into the provided path

 - ./create-tree.sh <NAME> will create the tree directory.
-It will also place the test script and test files into the appropriate place
+It will also place the test script and test files into the appropriate place.
+  - This script also uses umask to atomically set permissions of those directories
+- ./own-tree.sh <NAME> will set owners of the various mailboxes

-1. ./create-tree.sh <name>
+1. sudo ./create-tree.sh <name>
-2. make install DEST=<name/bin>
+2. sudo make install DEST=<name/bin>
+3. sudo ./own-tree.sh <name>
-3. Go into <name> directory
+4. Go into <name> directory
-4. Run ./tester.sh
+5. Run ./tester.sh

 - Running tests individually messes up the relative paths so it must be run from <name> directory